hachyderm/community/community.hachyderm.io/content/en/docs/account-types/verification.md

 To get started, we will create an issue to track the full process from the creation of your account to the completion of the approval process.

 1. Read [the Covenant](../covenant/)
-1. Open a "Specialized Account Approval" issue from our [Community Docs Github Repo](https://github.com/hachyderm/community/issues/new/choose)
+1. Open a "Specialized Account Approval" issue from our [Community Docs GitHub Repo](https://github.com/hachyderm/community/issues/new/choose)
 1. Include your agreement to the covenant in the GitHub issue
 1. Be patient (we are group of volunteer mods and will reach out as soon as we can)
 1. We make a decision